LionCityGaming/poster-search/README.md

 - A working [DAPS](https://github.com/Drazzilb08/daps) installation
 - Access to the DAPS posters directory
 - Bash shell (version 4.0 or higher)
+- Terminal with basic color support (enhanced features available for terminals with advanced color support)

 ## Installation